ianhuang0630/IM-Net-ShapeTalkPretraining/README.md

 unzip ckpt_ShapeTalkClasses_pub.zip
 ```

-Run `.  get_pickled_AE_interface.sh` to create a pickle object that can be used to extract and decode IM-NET latents.
+Run `./get_pickled_AE_interface.sh` to create a pickle object that can be used to extract and decode IM-NET latents.

 This interface object can be loaded and used like so: